OVS-APPCTL(8) Open vSwitch OVS-APPCTL(8)

 In normal use only a single option is accepted:

-• -t <target> or --target <target>
+• -t target or --target=target

 Tells ovs-appctl which daemon to contact.

-By default, each daemon listens on a Unix domain socket in the rundir
+default, each daemon listens on a Unix domain socket in the rundir

 (e.g. /run) named <program>.<pid>.ctl, where <program> is the pro‐